darksupernova279/traverse/README.md

 This is a required configuration file and must be located in the root directory of traverse.
 To create a new default traverse config follow the below:
 1. Open you CMD/Terminal program
 2. Navigate to the directory where traverse.py is located
-3. Run the command: traverse.py -G default
+3. Run the command: python traverse.py -G default
 4. This will create a new json file in the root directory called "default".
 You can name it whatever you like but make sure to pass the correct name when executing traverse.

 Here is a breakdown of each setting and what it does:

-Reports Folder
-- This is the location for the reports folder.
-You can change this to any directory you want.
-The default is "\\reports\\" which will store reports in traverse/reports

 Tests Folder
 - This is where tests are located.
 It may seem strange to want this configurable, but sometimes large integration projects with many teams will usually end up with each team managing their tests, configuring a different tests folder to point to other teams on a server can be useful when they want to quickly check the integration of a product did not break.